galaxyproject/galaxy-hub/src/news/2021-04-galaxy-update/index.md

 4. Deposit video file to your Google Drive or Dropbox folder (or any other location that would allow us to retrieve it)
 5. Send a link to the video, your name and location as you would like them to appear in the final video to: outreach@galaxyproject.org

-Thank you all in advance and please feel free to send this to other friends of James.
+Thank you all in advance and please feel free to invite other friends of James to participate.
 </div>

 <!-- James -->